matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 **Warning**

 Please note that these provided charts must never be used in production or for anything but a quick start evaluation only.
-Use Bitnami Redis or Official Redis Helm chart in any other case.
+Use [Bitnami Redis](https://github.com/bitnami/charts/tree/main/bitnami/redis) or [Official Redis installation guides](https://redis.io/docs/install/) in any other case.
 We provide this chart, so you can quickly deploy *Tyk gateway*, but it is not meant for long term storage of data.

 {{< /warning >}}